JamesKirk11/astro_kirk/about.md

 Master's thesis: _Characterising the Protostars in the Herschel survey of Cygnus-X_ <br>
 Advisor: Dr. Joe Hora

 I enjoyed a previous stint at the CfA thanks to the University of Southampton's scholarship scheme whereby I spent my final year conducting research at the CfA which formed my master's thesis.
-This was an amazing experience and I am truly grateful to the University of Southampton and the Harvard-Smithsonian Center for Astrophysics for this opportunity.
+This was an amazing experience and I am very grateful to the University of Southampton and the Harvard-Smithsonian Center for Astrophysics for this opportunity.

 **2010 September -- 2014 July: University of Southampton, UK - MPhys Physics with Astrophysics**